pyrddlgym-project/pyRDDLGym/docs/jax.rst

        Related example: Building an optimization problem for third-party optimizers.
    </a>

 Limitations
 -------------------

 We cite several limitations of the current version of JaxPlan:

-* Not all operations have natural differentiable relaxations.
-Currently, the following are not supported:
+* Not all operations have natural differentiable relaxations or are supported by the compiler:
 	* nested fluents such as ``fluent1(fluent2(?p))``
+  * Multinomial sampling
-* Some relaxations can accumulate high error
+* Some relaxations can accumulate high error:
-	* this is particularly problematic for long horizon, so we recommend reducing or tuning the rollout horizon for best results
+	* particularly problematic for long rollout horizon, so we recommend reducing or tuning it
-  * the model relaxations and their hyper-parameters should also be tweaked for optimal results
+  * model relaxations and hyper-parameters can be tuned for optimal results
-* Some relaxations may not be mathematically consistent with one another:
+* Some relaxations can not be mathematically consistent with one another:
-	* no guarantees are provided about dichotomy of equality, e.g. a == b, a > b and a < b do not necessarily "sum" to one, but in many cases should be close
+	* dichotomy of equality, e.g. a == b, a > b and a < b do not necessarily "sum" to one, but in most cases should be close
-	* if this is a concern, it is recommended to override some operations in ``FuzzyLogic``
+	* it is recommended to override operations in the compiler if this is a concern
-* Termination conditions and state/action constraints are not considered in the optimization
+* Termination conditions and complex (i.e. nonlinear) state or action constraints are not included in the optimization:
-	* constraints are logged in the optimizer callback and can be used to define loss functions that take the constraints into account
+	* constraints can be logged in the optimizer callback and used during optimization (e.g. to build lagrangians)
-* The optimizer can fail to make progress when the structure of the problem is largely discrete:
+* Optimizer can fail to make progress when the problem is largely discrete:
-	* to diagnose this, monitor the training loss and the test loss over time
+	* to diagnose, monitor and compare the training loss and the test loss over time
-	* a low, or drastically improving, training loss with a similar test loss indicates that the continuous model relaxation is likely accurate around the optimum
-	* on the other hand, a low training loss and a high test loss indicates that the continuous model relaxation is poor.

 The goal of JaxPlan is to provide a standard planning baseline that can be easily built upon.
 We also welcome any suggestions or modifications about how to improve the robustness of JaxPlan